 Online shopping has become almost as common, if not even more so, than shopping in a brick-and-mortar store.
-Sometimes you need to shop in a physical location, such as to test out a computer you’re thinking about buying or see how that mattress really feels before you drop your hard-earned money on it.
+Sometimes, you need to shop in a physical location to test out a computer you’re considering buying or see how that mattress feels before you drop your hard-earned money on it.
 Still, even those things can be explored in a physical store and later purchased online, often for a cheaper price.

 In most cases, you will pay for online purchases with a credit or debit card.
 Occasionally, a gift card will be your go-to method.
 But what if you aren’t comfortable putting the purchase on your credit card or the funds in your bank account are a little thin?